 Directions

-2. In a medium sized pot, cook the chopped dates, water, and coconut sugar on medium-high heat for about 7-10 minutes.
+2. In a medium-sized pot, mix the chopped dates, water, and coconut sugar together on medium for about 7-10 minutes until the mixture bubbles.

-3. Turn the heat off and place pot to the side to cool.
-Add in the vanilla and almond extract, then add the chopped dates to the mixture.
+3. Turn the heat off and place the pot to the side to cool.
+Add in the vanilla and almond extract, then add the chopped nuts into the mixture.
 Stir.

-4. Now for the crust, use a hand mixer to cream the softened butter and brown sugar until light and fluffy.
+4. Now for the crust, first soften the butter.
+Then use a hand mixer to cream the softened butter and brown sugar until light and fluffy.

-5. Add in the flour, baking soda, salt, and cinnamon.
+5. Add the flour, baking soda, salt, and cinnamon.
 Mix.

 6. Add in the oats and mix well until you have a crumbly mixture.

-7. Use coconut oil to grease the bottom of a 8 x 11 baking dish.
+7. Use coconut oil to grease the bottom of an 8 x 11 baking dish.

 8. Layer half of the oat mixture onto the bottom of the baking dish.
 Pat down to make an even layer.